WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/SS_PublicSupplyWaterUse/ReadME.md

 # UT Site Specific Public Supply Data Preparation for WaDE
-This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting site specific time series water data made available by the [Utah Division of Water Rights (UDWRi)](https://www.waterrights.utah.gov/contact.asp), for inclusion into the Water Data Exchange (WaDE) project.
+This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting site specific time series water data made available by the [Utah Division of Water Rights (UDWRi)](https://waterrights.utah.gov/) and the [Utah Division of Water Resources (UDWRe)](https://water.utah.gov/), for inclusion into the Water Data Exchange (WaDE) project.
 WaDE enables states to share data with each other and the public in a more streamlined and consistent way.
 WaDE is not intended to replace the states data or become the source for that data but rather to enable regional analysis to inform policy decisions and for planning purposes.

 ## Overview of Source Data Utilized